Beyond the Linear Separability Ceiling: Aligning Representations in VLMs: Finding: A pervasive alignment gap

+To surpass the LSC, we compare three intervention types: at the vision-language projector, input-level guidance, and full model adaptation.
+Input guidance includes prompt tuning (trainable soft prompts with a meta-learning objective).
+Full adaptation uses LoRA, injecting trainable matrices into attention and MLP layers.
+We also test robustness to unseen prompt formats, with full details in \refAppendix{sec:tuning_details}.\\

-\textbf{The bottleneck is reasoning, not perception.} Our results pinpoint the bottleneck to the LLM's reasoning pathways, not the vision encoder's perception.
-An ablation study confirmed this (Appendix~\ref{sec:lora_on_vision_encoder}), applying LoRA to the vision encoder yielded no performance gain over adapting the LLM alone.
-This suggests any adaptations within the vision encoder are a form of \textbf{naïve loss minimization}~\citep{prieto2025grokking}, merely scaling existing features rather than learning more discriminative ones.
+\textbf{Pinpointing the location for intervention.} An ablation study revealed that the intervention's location is key for surpassing the alignment gap.
+The results, summarized in Table~\ref{tab:phi_peft_scan}, show that minimalist interventions at the vision-language interface lead to prompt overfitting rather than robust reasoning.
+We therefore froze the projector in all subsequent experiments.
+Our results pinpoint the bottleneck is in the LLM's reasoning pathways, not the vision encoder's perception.
+An ablation study confirmed this (Appendix~\ref{sec:lora_on_vision_encoder}), as applying LoRA to the vision encoder resulted in nearly identical predictions and no additional performance gain compared to adapting the LLM alone.
+This suggests any adaptations within the vision encoder are likely a form of \textbf{naïve loss minimization} \citep{prieto2025grokking}, merely scaling existing features rather than learning more discriminative ones.
 The core issue is therefore not a perceptual deficit but a deeper failure in how the LLM processes its visual inputs.